-Repurposed vintage glassware
+Repurposed vintage glassware lamps

 Hervé Matejewski is the talent behind French design company Mat & Jewski, who first exhibited at the Salon Maison & Objet in 1999.
 These contemporary lights form one his collections ‘Verre, La Couleur’, beautiful pendant and freestanding lamps made from stacked vintage coloured glass objects.

-Crystal decanter decor
+Crystal decanter pendants

 ‘Decanterlights’ designed by Lee Broom were first installed at a West London wine bar, winning him an Elle Decoration award for best interior.
 The design comprised one tulip, two square and two bell vintage decanters, sourced from antique markets and vintage shops.

 The design became very popular, so instead of depleting the world’s limited supply of vintage crystal decanters, Lee decided to produce a new version which is now made in the UK from handcrafted and hand cut lead crystal, available to purchase from Holloways of Ludlow.